Vardkin/Porto/README.md

 4. `Request` injected in the `Controller` automatically applies the request validation & authorization rules.
 5. `Controller` calls an `Action` and pass each `Request` data to it.
 6. `Action` do the business logic, *OR can call as many `Tasks` as needed to do the reusable subsets of the business logic*.
-7. `Tasks` do a reusable subsets of the business logic (A `Task` can do a single portion of the main Action).
+7. `Tasks` do a reusable subset of the business logic (A `Task` can do a single portion of the main Action).
 8. `Action` prepares data to be returned to the `Controller`, *some data can be collected from the `Tasks`*.
 9. `Controller` builds the response using a `View` (or `Transformer`) and send it back to the **User**.